Tactical employment of large military

 divisional ambulances with 21,725 men.
 In addition the Army would include an

 independent cavalry division and the mountain and fortress artillery units.
-The principles
+The

-laid down by the General directions
+principles laid down by the General

-employment of the artillery the General
+for the employment of the artillery the General

 Directions assigned great importance to the artillery duel that was the